 The economist continued that “The country’s public finances have also improved, even implementing a countercyclical recovery policy, given by strong economic growth, higher and progressive tax rates on wealth and corporate income and the debt restructuring of 2020 ”.

-“There has also been a significant export growth, not only in terms of value but also in volume, after the implementation of development policies designed to promote growth in the tradable sector ”, he added.
+“There has also been a significant export growth, not only in terms of value but also in volume, following the implementation of development policies designed to promote growth in the tradable sector ”, he added.
 “These include reforms to credit policies; a reduction to zero of export duties for value-added sectors, together with higher rates for primary products and investments in public infrastructure and research and development ”.

 Criticism of the markets

 Stiglitz stated that “despite this important advance in the real economy, the financial media have chosen to focus entirely on issues such as country risk and the exchange rate gap.
 Those problems are not surprising.
-The financial markets are looking at the mountain of debt taken with the IMF that is about to expire “, He said.
+The financial markets are looking at the mountain of debt taken with the IMF that is regarding to expire “, He said.

 The economist considered that the crisis in Argentina was not an exclusive result of the effect of the pandemic but of previous financial imbalances.
 “Let us bear in mind that the Argentina was already in recession when the pandemic hit, largely due to the economic mismanagement of the previous president Macri ”, he pointed out.